 2.5 Power.
-The repair set shall operate on power sources of 110-120 VAC 50/60 Hz single phase and 220-240 VAC 50/60 Hz single phase and shall have protection against the inadvertent application of the incorrect power source.
-The repair set shall have a 20 amp rating at both 120 VAC/60 Hz and 240 VAC/60 Hz and shall have ground fault protection at both the 120 VAC and the 240 VAC.
+The repair set shall operate on power sources of 110-120 VAC 50/60 Hz single phase, have a 20 amp rating 120 VAC/60 Hz and have ground fault protection.

 2.5.1 Steady-state conditions.
 The repair set shall operate and maintain the specified performance and accuracy within a steady-state voltage tolerance band of ± 10 percent and within a steady-state frequency tolerance band of ± 5 percent with no detrimental effect on equipment performance.